ARM-software/CSAL/README.md

 The __CoreSight Access Library__ provides an API which enables user code to interact directly with CoreSight trace devices on your target.
 This allows, for example, program execution trace to be captured in a production system without the need to have an external debugger connected.
-The saved trace can be retrieved later and loaded into DS-5 debugger for analysis.
+The saved trace can be retrieved later and loaded into a debugger for analysis.

 The library supports a number of different CoreSight components on several target boards as described in the [demos `readme`](@ref demos) file described below.

 You can modify the library and demos to support other CoreSight components and/or boards.
 An example Linux application (`tracedemo`) that exercises the library is provided.
 As it runs, `tracedemo` creates several files on the target, including the captured trace.
-Ready-made example capture files are provided that can be loaded into DS-5 debugger.
+Ready-made example capture files are provided that can be loaded into a debugger.

 CoreSight Trace Component Support
 ---------------------------------